Go to Homepage

 Though lodging and dining won’t break the bank, getting around is pricey, so try to pick a village that best suits your needs.
 All the beach resorts and hotels here offer individual huts, with the exception being the Berjaya, which also has rooms in a main hotel-style building.

-The standard of accommodation has picked up in recent years, with new players like JapaMala Resorts, Bagus Place and Tunamaya Beach & Spa Retreats raising the bar by catering to honeymooners and travellers who enjoy more upmarket accommodations during their stay.
-Such offerings border on rustic luxury – Bagus Place features huts built above smooth rocks and beneath century-old trees with quality fittings overlooking the sea; while the JapaMala Resorts getaway provides wooden huts perched cliff-edge with all the modern features like iPod docks, DVD player and cable TV in airconditioned comfort.
-Those who prefer to be close to the Mukut waterfalls will find themselves at home in Tunamaya Beach and Spa, which boasts classy beachfront villas, king-sized beds and balconies that open up to face the sea and a large swimming pool.
+Those who prefer to be close to the Mukut waterfalls will find themselves at home in Tunamaya Beach and Spa Resort, which boasts classy beachfront villas, king-sized beds and balconies that open up to face the sea and a large swimming pool.
 With the Twin Peaks rising high above in the background, the area makes a very pretty picture for anniversary stays and getaways.
+The Pawana Restaurant offers local Malaysian cuisine as well as Western.

 Tioman resorts, Berjaya Deluxe Chalet

-Just along the coast from the resort is the former Tioman Island Resort, now no longer under Berjaya and renamed the Selesa Tioman affiliated to Tioman Horizon Condotel.
-These seven blocks of studio and family suites were formerly run by Berjaya, but are separate from the main hotel and under new ownership.
-The suites are set on a rocky promontory and you will need to walk or take a shuttle bus down to the beach.
+Just along the coast from the resort is the former Tioman Island Resort, now no longer under Berjaya and renamed the Selesa Tioman for relaxed home stays.
+These seven blocks of studio and family suites are set on a rocky promontory and you will need to walk or take a shuttle bus down to the beach.
 Correspondent Justyn Olby adds, “They are best suited to families or larger self-catering groups since they are mini-apartments with living room, bedrooms and kitchen.

 In Paya Village the Paya Beach Resort offers the best services and facilities.
+It is spread across a vast stretch of sand and runs up and down the low-rise coast.
 Standard rooms are nothing to write home about but the superior and deluxe rooms are very attractive, with high roofs and beachfront views.
-Renovations in 2007 introduced nice chalets built over a pond, though the water is a little murky and there are mosquitoes.
-The cook makes a mean ham, cheese and mushroom omelette as part of the buffet breakfast and the food exceeds expectations with seasonal changes to the menu during Christmas and Chinese Lunar New Year.
+Renovations and upgrades later have introduced nice Deluxe Beach Front Chalets.
+Expect rain showers, flat-screen televisions and private balconies.
+Some chalets are built over a pond, though the water is a little murky and there are mosquitoes.
+Try a Glamping Suite (with pool) or opt for a Beach Villa.
+The rooming choices by 2025 have certainly improved light years.
+The food exceeds expectations with seasonal changes to the menu during Christmas and Chinese Lunar New Year.
 The resort also runs an in-house activities counter that can rustle up trips and travel buddies in a flash.

 Juara Beach Resort in Juara Village enjoys unparalleled views of the South China Sea and instant access to wide sandy beaches, making it best for quiet getaways.
 The huts are big, squeaky clean and well maintained, and there seem to be fewer pesky insects compared to the other villages.
 They also have TVs.
 The resort manager is particular about cleanliness and asks guests to rinse their tootsies before entering the sand-free restaurant.
 Grass covers the grounds, rather than the usual tufts of plants and dry soil in other villages.
 However, the resort has experienced a slight surge in visitors in recent years with its collaboration with a tour operator and may have suffered some damage to its marine reefs.
 Yet, for a no-frills tranquil getaway, this family friendly resort is worth the trip out.